Manually Inserting UX Component Data into a SQL Database Using Xbasic

 Xbasic can be used to manually submit data collected using the UX Component to a SQL database.
 This example demonstrates how this can be done.

 As before, we must first create an appropriate database.
 For our example, we'll use Microsoft SQL Server; you can use any SQL database you have available, including Microsoft Access.
-Since we already have the table structure in Alpha Five, this is a very easy process.
+Since we already have the table structure, this is a very easy process.

 First, go into your SQL database and create a new table.
 We created a new database named soldier using Microsoft SQL Server Management Studio.
 Then go to Alpha and create and then run an export operation from the soldier DBF table through a new AlphaDAO connection string (named soldier) to the soldier SQL table.